 - Royal College of Surgeons of Edinburg, Scotland

 - Society of Thoracic Surgeons.

-Dr. Vigneswaran has performed almost 200 surgeries for mesothelioma, primarily following the pleurectomy with decortication procedure.
+Dr. Vigneswaran has performed more than 200 surgeries for mesothelioma, primarily following the pleurectomy with decortication (P/D) procedure.

 Notable Work by Dr. Vigneswaran

-One of the studies that Dr. Vigneswaran led looked at the current staging system for pleural mesothelioma.
+One of the studies that Dr. Vigneswaran led examined the current staging system for pleural mesothelioma.
 If researchers can improve the scoring system, it can lead to more accurate prognoses and help guide the treatment.

 Improving Patient Quality of Life

 Dr. Vigneswaran has studied the quality of life in patients who have undergone a P/D procedure.
 He was inspired to explore this when he realized that many individuals avoided having surgery because they feared it would lower their quality of life.

 However, because P/D can prolong a patient’s life and many surgeons will recommend it as a treatment for pleural mesothelioma, he wanted to put his patients’ minds at ease.